opendocsg/slw-judgments-backfill/2014_SGHC_276/report.md

 **_The CA Judgment in Suit 33_**

 44     The Court of Appeal’s judgment for the Suit 33 Appeals was delivered on 21 November 2011.
-Its written grounds c an be found in _Chan Cheng Wah Bernard v Koh Sin Chong Freddie and another appeal_ [2012] 1 SLR 506 (“the CA Judgment”).
+Its written grounds c an be found in _Chan Cheng Wah Bernard v Koh Sin Chong Freddie and another appeal_ <span class="citation">[2012] 1 SLR 506</span> (“the CA Judgment”).
 The Court of Appeal allowed the Suit 33 Plaintiffs’ appeal and dismissed the Plaintiff’s c ross-appeal.
 The Court of Appeal found that the statements were defamatory and had not been justified.

 45     The Court of Appeal then went on to c onsider whether the statements were made on an oc c asion of qualified privilege, even though the issue was not c anvassed in the Suit 33 Appeals.
 The Court of Appeal found that the statements were made on an oc c asion of qualified privilege, but that this defenc e was defeated by the Plaintiff’s malic e in making the statements.
 On the issue of malic e, the Court of Appeal observed that: